What is the difference between a CELTA and a CertTESOL and between TEFL and TESOL?

 What kind of job can I expect to get?

 A career in TEFL is very flexible and the industry is growing, giving you a great choice of professional opportunities.
 If you decide to stay and teach in England, you will probably work for a language school, local further education college or run private classes.
 Many schools offer summer residential camps and ask teachers to live in.
+Teaching online is now a popular option too.

 If you decide to go abroad, having a CertTESOL will qualify you for work in serious language schools with proper working conditions.
 There is demand for English teachers throughout Europe, including Eastern Europe and former communist countries like Russia.
 The far East also now has a great demand for teachers and many teachers do a stint in countries like South Korea or China.

-I don't live in Winchester
+I don't live in Winchester and so will need accommodation

 We have an excellent network of host families you can stay with, or we can help you to find self- catering accommodation if you prefer.